JDeep1234/GDG_Solutions_Challenge/README.md

   - Instant feedback dashboard with actionable suggestions.
   - Integration with training modules for personalized development.
 - **Tech Stack:**
-  - Gemini API for advanced feedback.
+  - Gemini API for advanced feedback for website and gemma3 for offline app.
   - Google Translate for multilingual support.
   - Next.js, Typescript, Tailwind CSS for the feedback dashboard.
   - WebSocket for real-time communication.